djarky/ArduinoMidiFader/README.md

 # ArduinoMidiFader

-* This file is modification part of ArduinoMidiFader from: www.youtube.com/EvanKale
+* This is modification of ArduinoMidiFader from: www.youtube.com/EvanKale

 using a ardumidi library to send midi via serial and convert with hairless program: